syntasso/workshop/enhancing-a-promise/README.md

 <hr>
 <br>

-# Enhancing an off-the-shelf Postgres Promise
+# From off-the-shelf to ready for the Golden Path

 ## The scenario

-In this exercise, your team is kicking development of the next platform feature.
+In this exercise, your team is starting development of the next platform feature.

 You spoke with application teams and you've decided to offer a new service.
 You'll be adding Postgres to your platform.